a discussion on private verses public post-secondary systems in Canada

 (updated January 01, 2017)

-“I look at it this way – if the world’s next Quentin Tarantino, Avril Lavigne or Trent Reznor/Daniel Lanois is reading this stuff, then none of it will matter one way or the other.
-They’ll just use this information to assist in their navigation.
+“I look at it this way – if the world’s next Quentin Tarantino, Avril Lavigne or Trent Reznor/Daniel Lanois is reading this stuff, then none of it will matter one way or the other because information in a blog on the internet won’t change that kind of commitment.
 I already know that many MAE readers decide against a career in Media Arts after taking this site in.
 I think of it as me doing them a favour and saving them a lot of headaches, only because it requires a 100% commitment.
 It’s all or nothing”.
-Jim Lamarche
+JL